Make-up artist: Fashion

 Fashion makeup is used in magazine photography as well as on the fashion runway.
 Avant-garde makeup is also an applicable technique used for projects that require experimental themes.
-Fashion makeup is also commonly used in television and film ranging for the natural prime look to more sophisticated applications such as color balance.
+Fashion makeup is also commonly used in television and film ranging from the natural prime look to more sophisticated applications such as color balance.

 Theatrical makeup

 Stage makeup is used as a method in conjunction with stage lighting to highlight the actors' faces in order to make expressions visible to the audience from moderate distances.
 This often includes defining the eyes and lips as well as the highlights and lowlights of the facial bones.

 Special make-up effects (FX makeup)

 The use of special effects techniques enhancing physical features to exhibit as well as fantasy makeup.
-The use of prosthetics and plaster casting are also required for projects that entails non-human appearances.
+The use of prosthetics and plaster casting are also required for projects that entail non-human appearances.
 Accents such as theatrical blood and ooze are also techniques applicable to this type of makeup.